-Calculations performed assessing CSA No. 4's liquidity, capital, and solvency based on the 2008-2009 audited statements indicate the District is in strong financial health given its current obligations.
-Liquidity remains high as CSA No. 4 finished the fiscal year with no liabilities along with 155 days cash sufficient to cover expenses.
-This latter figure indicates CSA No. 4 could provide funding to NCHA sufficient to cover five months of its current contribution total without collecting an additional special assessment.
-Capital and solvency also remain high given CSA No. 4 finished with no debt and its bottom-line was positive by close to one-fifth.12
+Calculations performed assessing CSA No. 4's liquidity, capital, and solvency based on the 2008-2009 audited statements indicate the District finished the fiscal year in strong financial standing.
+Liquidity remained high as CSA No. 4 finished with no liabilities along with 155 days cash sufficient to cover budgeted expenses.
+Notably, the latter figure confirmed CSA No. 4 was positioned to provide funding to NCHA sufficient to cover five months of its scheduled contribution total without collecting an additional special assessment.
+Capital and solvency also remained high given CSA No. 4 finished with no debt and its bottom-line was positive by close to one-fifth.13